Marcin-Lach/javsc/diary/README.md

 ## setting

+- dash
+- bullet time
+- get points for running close to enemies
 - get power from void
 - set traps
 - push enemies to or lure them to The Edge